alepnabil/machine_learning_gender_prediction/README.md

 ## Lessons Learned

-- Planned to use 2 different data set but second data set modelling did not perform consistently
+- Planned to use 2 different data set but second data set modelling did not perform consistently.
-- Focused more on hyperparamter tuning to increase model's accuracy
+- Focused more on hyperparamter tuning to increase model's accuracy.
 - Spent an ample amount of time designing UI using Html,Css and a bit of Javascript.